 You know that feeling when you finally check into a hotel room or enter a spa, ready to relax?
 It’s like a breath of relief.
-But lately, that sense of security is being shattered.
+But lately, that sense of security is crumbling.

-Take the spy cam massage for example.
-It looks just like a regular personal massager, but it’s actually a hidden camera.
-These devices are designed to blend in seamlessly, making them hard to spot.
+Take the Spy cam massage.
+Looks like a regular personal massager, but it’s actually a hidden camera.
+These gadgets are built to blend in seamlessly, which means most people won’t catch them at all.
+Walk past one and you’d never think twice.
+That’s the entire design.

 Alright, let’s get started.
 First things first, turn off the lights and grab your phone.
 Use the flashlight to scan the room, looking for the tell-tale glint of a camera lens.